lilissun/goutil/README.md

 }
 ```

+The official implementation is flexible in the sense that
+it is basically a type defined as an array of the elements.
+However, this method of implementing Priority Queue requires
+reimplementating everything for every different types
+that we need to store in the priority queue.
+Thus, a lot of copy and paste work.

-Our `PriorityQueue` implementation is better than the official one in the sense that
+Our `PriorityQueue` implementation is better than the official one
-the users do not need to define a custom type with `heap.Interface`.
+because the users do not need to define a custom type implementing `heap.Interface`.
 Meanwhile, the comparison function and its targets is defined
 based on the actual type held in `slice`.
 Thus, we do not need to rewrite the whole `PriorityQueue`